Join teams across Queensland and Play For Change,

 Violence against women and girls is not inevitable.
 We believe prevention is possible and essential and it starts with you, the community!

-Register your club or team to Play For Change in the week of November 25th to show your local community that your club is united against the violence toward women and girls.
+Register your club or team to Play For Change to show your local community that your club is united against the violence toward women and girls.
 The funds you raise will contribute directly towards our Healthy Relationships School Programs which teach respect and contribute to non violent conflict resolution from an early age.

 Why Play For Change?